emtee40/adebar-wiki/Configuration.md

   disable one too much and have no GUI anymore on your device :)
 * `MK_USERBACKUP`/`MK_SYSBACKUP`: create the script to backup user apps+data /
   system app-data
+* `AUTO_BACKUP_SHARED`: shall shared storage be backed up automatically, without you being asked?
+If set to `0` you will be asked, with `1` the backup will be performed automatically.
+* `SKIP_EXISTING_USERBACKUP`/`SKIP_EXISTING_SYSBACKUP`: if you e.g. had already
+  started a backup, but needed to abort it (might have been needed if `adbd` got stuck, which happens with some devices/ROMs if `adb backup` commands are issued too fast – see `MK_AUTOCONFIRM_DELAY` below for a preventive measure to that), you might wish *Adebar* to skip already succeeded backups (that is, where the backup file already exists and is not empty).
+Set the corresponding option to `1` for that – or set it to `0` if you don't want this.
+* `RETRY_FAILED_BACKUPS`: when the backup run is completed, *Adebar* can check for „failed backups“ (usually backup files with a size of 41 byte, but also empty ones) and try to repeat the backup of corresponding apps.
+On some devices, this succeeds in a subsequent run (mostly due to a „buggy `adbd`“ on the device).
+  It will however *not* succeed, regardless how often you try, if the dev decided declaring the app `ALLOW_BACKUP:FALSE`.
+Set to `1` to be prompted for retries, or to `0` if you don't need/want this.
 * `MK_APPRESTORE_DELAY`: on restore, ADB sometimes simply „aborts“ when a second restore command comes in while it's still processing the first – so subsequent commands get lost (waiting for the user to accept them on the device which